Nick-KV/simple_core/README.md

 	DSP	1

-For start run building script (Vivado)
+For start run building script (Vivado).

+Also present wide testbench with reading and saving to memory files (.mif) in the simulation directory.